Recover Faster and Stop Side Stitches

 The physiological sigh technique for runners

-You've just finished a hard sprint and you're bent over, hands on knees, panting heavily—but your breathing isn't helping.
+Breathing for running recovery and side stitches starts with the physiological sigh.
+You've just finished a hard sprint and you're bent over, hands on knees, panting heavily, but your breathing isn't helping.
 Or you're mid-run and a sharp side stitch stops you in your tracks.
 The physiological sigh, a double-inhale-long-exhale pattern, rapidly resets your respiratory system and brings your heart rate down faster than regular breathing.

 The Problem